bgermann/cforms2/readme.txt

 * feature:  CC optional for visitor / if CC'ed not auto confirmatin will be sent add'l
 * feature:  enhanced email layout - supporting defined fieldset
 * feature:  REPLY-TO set for emails to both form admins & visitors (CC'ed)
-* enhanced: non ajax form submisssion: page reloads and now jumps directly to form (& success msg)
+* enhanced: non ajax form submission: page reloads and now jumps directly to form (& success msg)
 * enhanced: code clean up and a handful of minor big fixes

 = 2.1.1 =